goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 More about the project
 ----------------------

-The original intent of Zope 3 was to become a replacement for Zope 2.
-However, this did not happen as planned.
-Instead, Zope 2 continued to make up the majority of new Zope deployments, due mostly to the popularity of Plone.
+The original intent of Zope 3 was to become a replacement for Zope 2, however this did not happen as planned.
+Instead Zope 2 continued to make up the majority of new Zope deployments, mostly due to the popularity of Plone.

 Zope 3 was conceived as a fresh start to leave certain aspects and